underpostnet/engine/src/grpc/cyberia/README.md

 When `getFullInstance` is called with an instance code that does not exist in MongoDB, the Engine returns a **minimal playable fallback** instead of `NOT_FOUND`:

-- 1 empty map (16×16 grid, no entities)
+- 1 empty map (64×64 floor grid, no obstacles, no bots, no portals)
 - No ObjectLayers, no AtlasSpriteSheets
 - `buildFallbackConfig()` provides playable defaults (speed, life, AOI, etc.)
-- Players are rendered as solid colored rectangles via `defaultPlayerColor` (no sprites needed)
+- Players are rendered as solid colored rectangles using the `PLAYER` color from the instance's color palette (no sprites needed)

-The Go server also calls `EnsurePlayableState()` at startup, which creates a fallback empty map with auto-generated floors and obstacles if no maps were loaded from gRPC.
-This covers two failure scenarios:

-1. `ENGINE_GRPC_ADDRESS` not set (no gRPC at all)
-2. gRPC call failed (network error, Engine down)
+The Go server **always** requires gRPC — if the Engine is unreachable it exits with a fatal error.
+The fallback is purely Engine-side: `getFullInstance` with an unknown code returns a synthetic response, not `NOT_FOUND`.

 ### Skill System: itemId → LogicEventID